norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ![Screenshot of the project](assets/images/example.png)

 ## Description
-This project is an assignment where you will learn how to create a responsive website using Flexbox.
+This assignment will cover how to create a responsive website using Flexbox.
 You will build a simple webpage that includes a navigation bar, a main section, and a footer.
 The website will be responsive, meaning it will look good on devices of all sizes.

-## Prerequisites

-- Basic knowledge of HTML and CSS
-- Code editor (e.g., VS Code)
-- Web browser for testing

 ## Project Structure